IBM/aspera-cli/docs/README.erb.md

 Some temporary files may be needed during runtime.
 The temporary folder may be specified with option: `temp_folder`.
 Temporary files are deleted at the end of execution unless option: `clean_temp` is set to `no`.
+By default (`@sys`), the temporary folder is the system's temporary folder for the current user (Ruby `Etc.systmpdir`).
+A special value of `@env` will set the folder to Ruby `Dir.tmpdir` which uses regular env var to set the temp folder.

 ### Configuration file